textwire/textwire.github.io/docs/1.x/functions/index.md

 ### `split()`

 #### Description
 Function `split` is used to split a string into an array of substrings.
-It takes an optional argument `delimiter` which is used to split the string.
-If no delimiter is provided, it defaults to a space.
+It takes an optional argument `separator` which is used to split the string.
+If no separator is provided, it defaults to a space.

 #### Arguments
-1. `delimiter` (optional) - What delimiter to use to split the string.
+1. `separator` (optional) - What separator to use to split the string.
 Default is " " (space).

 #### Input example
 ```html